 Are you an administrator on the Windows operating system with multiple user accounts?
-Have you forgotten the password to one of those accounts and you are locked out?
-Then, provided you are the administrator, you can reset the password from the command line.
+Have you forgotten the password to one of the other accounts and you are locked out?
+Then, provided you are the administrator, you can reset the password from the Command Prompt.

-To open the Windows command line, just go to your start menu then choose “run” (or press your Windows key and then press R).
-Then in the box that pops up, type cmd and press enter.
+To open the Windows Command Prompt, just go to your Start menu then choose “run” (or press your Windows key and then press R).
+Then in the Run box that pops up, type cmd and press enter.

-In the black box that comes up, type net user then enter.
+Now in the Command Prompt window that comes up, type net user then enter.
 This will give you a list of all your Windows accounts on that computer.

-To change the password for one of these accounts is very simple.
-Say the Windows account name is asks and you want to change the password to mypa$$word then you just need to type the following :
+Changing the password for one of these accounts is very simple.
+Say the account name is asks and you want to change the password to thenewpassword then you just need to type the following command:

 After pressing Enter, you should then get a message saying the command completed successfully.
 That means the password has now been changed and you can now log into that account.